Summer Program Goal

 Compensation and Benefits

-Summer associates for 2021 were paid $2,400 per week.
+Summer associates for 2023 will be paid $2,600 per week.
 The firm provides a membership to the health club in our office complex, underground parking and assistance with summer housing.